mlibrary/design-system-old/plan.md

 ## TODO

+### Build / Lerna

+- [ ] BUILD-1: Setup start/build script to avoid a race condition. @umich-lib/components must build before @umich-lib/docs, for example, otherwise it will error.
+The present workaround is to build at least once then start.

 ### components

 - [ ] COMP-1: Figure out a component documentation strategy and then configure @umich-lib/components docs-json output ([auto-generated JSON documentation](https://stenciljs.com/docs/docs-json)).
 Then distribute that JSON, so that it can be consumed, by @umich-lib/docs for example.